mantidproject/mantid/docs/source/release/v4.2.0/sans.rst

 Improved
 ########

-- Option in :ref:`EQSANSCorrectFrame <algm-EQSANSCorrectFrame>` to correct TOF by path to individual pixel
+- Option in :ref:`EQSANSCorrectFrame <algm-EQSANSCorrectFrame-v1>` to correct TOF by path to individual pixel
 - New CG2 definition file
+- :ref:`ApplyTransmissionCorrection <algm-ApplyTransmissionCorrection-v1>` now can be supplied any transmission workspace that is supported by :ref:`Divide <algm-Divide-v1>` .

 :ref:`Release 4.2.0 <v4.2.0>`